Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 Resources: 224 normalbw CPUs, 1.1 TB mem, 85 minutes.

-### 9.2.
-For species with many small contigs, such as from a de novo genome assembly:
+### Step 9 option 2 - For species with many small contigs, such as from a de novo genome assembly:

 If there is no clear separation between "large sequences" and "small sequences" as expected from a polished genome assembly, the 'split intervals without subdivision' is a good approach.
 The arbitrary value of 100 is chosen for the number of intervals to make from the genome.
 If this number is too high for the specified genome, GATK will simply emit fewer intervals.